 Brenda: Mm-hmm (affirmative), yeah.
 I’m very conscious of all… Knowing the other side of it, I always take that into account.
 When it is CES, I think I’m a little bit more aggressive where I’m like, “Okay, literally cannot pay attention to this right now because things are so crazy.”
 I think there’s also the fact that like, thankfully most PR people are aware that…

-Got a great product to pitch Brenda or other knock-out tech journalists like her?
+Have a new product to pitch Brenda or other knock-out tech journalists like her?
 Download our pitch cheat sheet and start your next killer pitch today!

 For more tech journalist insights, head to the podcast page and listen to other guests on Coffee With a Journalist including journalists from Modern Retail, NBC News, and CNN Underscored.